Skip to content

 Terminal window

-# Test user passwords (all using same password for simplicity)
+# Test user passwords (all can use the same password for simplicity)

 6. Populate database with roles and groups